The History and Anatomy of Clinch Covers

 In the new millennium, color use isn’t as expansive as in the past, especially in the more recent years.

-This is a fantastic display, and if you love cover art, you should have a blast with this display.
+This is a fantastic display, and if you love romance cover art, you should have a blast with this chart.